 - Up to 15% lower employer costs on average with Surest3

 A plan design that takes this model a step further

 As the health care ecosystem becomes broader, more disruptors are coming onto the scene, creating health plans that aim to address some of the same challenges UnitedHealthcare is working to solve.
 “We continue to look for opportunities to accelerate what we’re already doing by working with others and entering into agreements with other entities within the health care system,” Alberti explains.

 For instance, UnitedHealthcare is working with Garner Health on a health plan addition that uses data science to assess the performance of providers with the goal of improved quality of care and affordability for covered employees.

 Garner’s provider analytics and Health Reimbursement Accounts (HRAs) incentivize covered employees to select quality, network UnitedHealthcare providers.
-When a member selects a provider evaluated by Garner, the health plan contributes to the member’s Health Savings Account (HSA) to cover the cost of seeing that provider.
+When a member selects a provider evaluated by Garner, the health plan contributes to the member’s Health Reimbursement Account (HRA).
 This may result in improved outcomes and a lower cost of care.

 “Innovating the way health plans are designed has the potential to better serve employers and employees, and UnitedHealthcare is well positioned to bring different players across the health system together to bring those solutions to market.”

 Because health needs can vary greatly from community to community, employers may find it difficult to select a plan design that meets the needs of their entire employee population.
 As a result, many carriers are looking at communities or pockets across the country that may be experiencing worse health outcomes, higher costs or more barriers to care than others and designing health plans that aim to help a specific population.